Skip to content

 Installing the CVMFS client

-First, install the client using the instructions specific to your platform:
+1. Install the client using the instructions specific to your platform and location:

-1. Configure the necessary extra Apt repository for CERN-maintained CVMFS using these instructions.
+1. Configure the necessary extra Apt repository for CVMFS using these instructions

 sudo apt-get update